India Open

-The India Open is an annual badminton event which has been held in India since 2008 and is a BWF World Tour Super 750 international badminton tournament.
-Its first three editions were designated as Grand Prix Gold events.
+The India Open is an annual badminton event which has been held in India since 1973 and from 2023 it's a BWF World Tour Super 750 international badminton tournament.
+In 2008-10 first three editions were designated as Grand Prix Gold events.
 In 2011, it was upgraded to a BWF Superseries tournament.
 From 2011 until 2019, it was held annually at the Siri Fort Sports Complex, New Delhi.The BWF categorised India Open as one of the seven BWF World Tour Super 500 events as per the event structure since 2018.
 The India Open has been upgraded to a BWF World Tour Super 750 event as of 2023.

 Locations

 Below is the cities that have hosted the tournament.